Sell Jewelry in Mobridge, SD: Gold, Silver & Estate Pieces

 5

-If the offer works, you walk out with cash the same day.
-If it doesn't, you take your jewelry home.
-If you want time to think, take it — there's no pressure and no expiration on the conversation.
-Many customers come back after thinking it over.
-That's completely fine.
+If the offer works, you can walk out with cash the same day.
+If it does not, you can take your jewelry home.
+If you want time to think, that is fine too.

 How Your Gold Jewelry Offer Is Calculated

-Your offer will be a percentage of that metal value — the exact percentage depends on the item and market conditions, and we explain it clearly before you decide anything.
+Your actual offer may be a percentage of that estimated value depending on the item and market conditions.
+We explain this clearly before you decide anything.
+For more detail, read our Gold Value Guide.

 10k 41.7% pure gold